lmtoan/dt512-uw/data-512-final-project/docs/project_plan.md

 I will be using a combination of historic and year-to-date data that capture every shooting incident occured in New York City from 2013 to 2018.
 Their links are referenced below:
 - [NYPD Shooting Incident Data *(Historic)*](https://data.cityofnewyork.us/Public-Safety/NYPD-Shooting-Incident-Data-Historic-/833y-fsy8).
 Created on June 5, 2018.
 Last updated on November 8, 2018.
 - [NYPD Shooting Incident Data *(Year To Date)*](https://data.cityofnewyork.us/Public-Safety/NYPD-Shooting-Incident-Data-Year-To-Date-/5ucz-vwe8).
 Created on June 5, 2018.
 Last updated on November 8, 2018.
+- These datasets share the same [data footnote](https://data.cityofnewyork.us/api/views/833y-fsy8/files/e4e3d86c-348f-4a16-a17f-19480c089429?download=true&filename=NYPD_Shootings_Incident_Level_Data_Footnotes.pdf) which details variables creation methods, exceptions, filtering guidelines, and addresses any data abnormalies and inconsistencies.

 Reviewed by Office of Management Analysis and Planning and provided by New York Police Department, the data provide a comprehensive view about "the shooting event, the location and time of occurrence, and information related to suspect and victim demographics".
+For the *Historic* dataset, there are 6,407 rows and 18 columns.
+For the *Year-to-date* dataset, there are 441 rows of similar 18 columns.
+I plan to merge these 2 datasets together since they have similar columns.
+These datasets are viewed more than 460 times and downloaded 75 times.

-Several limitations and potential biases are discussed in the following [section](### Limitations & Biases)
+Several limitations and potential biases are discussed in the following sections.

 ### License & Terms of Use